- Grandparents’ total net worth adds up to £5 trillion or £350,634 each

 - Grandparents hold an average of £29,725 in bank and savings accounts

-New research from Charter Savings Bank1 shows grandparents are collectively worth over £5 trillion – the equivalent of £350,634 each – and expect their children and grandchildren to be as well off as them when they reach the same age.
+New research from Charter Savings Bank1 shows grandparents are collectively worth over £5 trillion – the equivalent of £350,634 each – and expect their children and grandchildren to be better off than them when they reach the same age.

 Despite owing much of their wealth to being part of the property-owning generation the study found 52% of grandparents believe that their children will accumulate more wealth than them compared to a quarter (25%) who think the younger generation will be worse off.

-Grandparents acknowledge that they are worth more now than their parents were at the same age; over half (56 per cent) believe this to be the case versus a quarter (25%) who think they’re worth less now than their parents.
+Grandparents acknowledge that they are worth more now than their parents were at the same age; over half (56%) believe this to be the case versus a quarter (25%) who think they’re worth less now than their parents.

 The main source of grandparents’ wealth is their home worth an average of £225,623 which accounts for almost two-thirds (64%) of the value of their assets.
 Their pension pots (£32,652), investments (£32,013) and bank savings (£29,725) are the other major sources of wealth.